 After that, I went through the Challenge Gate (or what’s what I called it, at least), and I got my two other medals for the run: The Dark Side Challenge one for doing the 10k/13.1, and then the Kessel Run medal for doing the Virtual Half as well as the Dark Side Challenge.

-Traditionally, the Kessel Run Challenge was more of a challenge than that.
-Used to be, you had to do the Light Side races at Disneyland in California as well as the Dark Side races in Florida to complete it.
-But since they’d cancelled the Cali races for a while, they made it so we could get the medal by doing the Virtual Half-Marathon.
+Traditionally, the Kessel Run Challenge was more of an actual challenge than that.
+Used to be, you had to do the Light Side Star Wars races at Disneyland in California as well as the Dark Side ones in Florida to complete it.
+But since they’d cancelled all of the Cali races for a while, they made it so we could get the medal by doing the Virtual Half-Marathon.

 I jumped at the chance because that Millennium Falcon medal is awesome.
-I think it’s my favorite one from the weekend, actually.
+I think it’s my favorite medal from all of the Star Wars races.
+Honetly, from any of the years that I have seen.
+It’s a very, very cool medal.

 Once we had met up, I actually went to the medical tent and got them to wrap my legs and knees up with ice.
 It wasn’t that I was hurting that much (just normal stress from a half marathon), but I had done two other races, two other days in the parks, and I still had one more day in the parks to go.
 So…I wanted to be safe.